sdiehl/stephendiehl.com/posts/production.md

 **Network with other industrial users.** There is no shortage of hobbyist Haskell programmers to consult with about problems.
-Though by my estimates in the United States there are probably only around 30-40 people working on Haskell fulltime and a good deal more working part-time or anticipating using it.
+Though by my estimates in the United States there are probably only around 70-100 people working on Haskell fulltime and a good deal more working part-time or anticipating using it.
 It's worth networking with other industrial users to share best practices.

+Eventually with enough use, many of these rough corners in the language will get polished over, best practices become absorbed, and libraries will get built.